 Professor Trevor Martin, (Professor), Artificial intelligence, fuzzy sets, soft computing.

-Dr Kevin Morris, (Reader), Power amplifier design; radio frequency technology.
+Professor Kevin Morris, (Professor), Power amplifier design; radio frequency technology.

-Dr Robert Piechocki, (Reader), Distributed algorithms; information and communication theory; signal processing.
+Professor Robert Piechocki, (Professor), Distributed algorithms; information and communication theory; signal processing.

 Professor Dimitra Simeonidou, (Professor)